-- DTLS is not supported through the Expressway-C/Expressway-E; attempts to make secure calls will fail - SIP Early Media - SIP KeyPad Markup Language (KPML) - Audio calls may be licensed as video calls in some circumstances.
+- DTLS is not supported through the Expressway-C/Expressway-E. SRTP is used to secure calls instead; attempts to make DTLS calls will fail. - SIP KeyPad Markup Language (KPML) - Audio calls may be licensed as video calls in some circumstances.
 Calls that are strictly audio-ONLY consume fewer licenses than video calls.
 However, when audio calls include non-audio channels, such as the iX channel that enables ActiveControl, they are treated as video calls for licensing purposes.

-Unsupported Jabber features when using mobile and remote access
+Unsupported endpoint features when using mobile and remote access